-One of our favorite credit cards comes with a welcome bonus that would be enough for 10 days worth of Disney World theme park tickets!
+One of our favorite credit cards comes with a welcome bonus that would be enough for several days’ worth of Disney World theme park tickets!

 The CapOne Venture card is a great travel card because the miles are easy to use and never expire.